garage44/ca11/README.md

 the user experience and decentralization of the signalling infrastructure.

-The initial implementation of the PWA User Interface and signalling service is in JavaScript, which makes it easy to iterate on and repivot when necessary.
+The initial implementation of the PWA User Interface and signalling service is in JavaScript, which makes it easy to iterate.
 The PWA uses a protocol-agnostic call abstraction, which makes it easy to deal with multiple signalling mechanisms.
 SIP is supported through SIP.js and a WebRTC-compatible SIP backend(Asterisk).

 CA11 also has its own signalling service - *SIG11* - which is a straightforward way to establish P2P DTLS-SRTP connections over an untrusted overlay network, by using assymetric encryption